briankang0315/briankang0315.github.io/_posts/2025-02-25-project-management-wk2.md

 ## What is a Project
 Temporary, unique, definite start and an end, produces a service or a product.

+Set of activities that consume resources, carried out to an agreed scope, agreed duration, agreed cost, with the purpose of producing an output to an agreed quality.

-## What is a Process
+### What is a Process
 Permanent, Repetitive, Can being whenever, Produces a service or product

 Q) "Project is to paint a wall in the house" <br/>A) this is NOT a project

-there is no deadline, no specific criterias
+there is no deadline, no specific criteria

+### What is a program
+Bunch of projects
+obtains benefits and conflicts you can't get on individual projects

+### What is a portfolio
+Bunch of programs
+Multiple year
+managed as a mix of programs or major projects

 ## Project management
 Bigger picture, how organisational resources are being used